kubernetes/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 for it are reserved.
 This also then tells the scheduler where in the cluster a ResourceClaim is available.

-ResourceClaims can get allocated as soon as they are created ("immediate allocation"), without considering which Pods will use them.
-The default is to delay allocation until a Pod gets scheduled which needs the ResourceClaim (i.e. "wait for first consumer").

-In that mode, the scheduler checks all ResourceClaims needed by a Pod and creates a PodScheduling object where it informs the resource drivers responsible for those ResourceClaims about nodes that the scheduler considers suitable for the Pod.
+When a pod gets scheduled, the scheduler checks all ResourceClaims needed by a Pod and creates a PodScheduling object where it informs the resource drivers responsible for those ResourceClaims about nodes that the scheduler considers suitable for the Pod.
 The resource drivers respond by excluding nodes that